kukas/masters-thesis/priorities.md

 ## DISCUSSION

 - na konci ukázat jak to funguje na 100 jazycích (se 200k na jazyk můžu natrénovat 100 jazyků)

+- from the second batch of experiments it seems that there is some strong correspondence between AR and CPT

 ## APPENDIX